Labadee Haiti coastline with lush green mountains meeting turquoise Caribbean waters

 I want to address the elephant in the room, because it would be dishonest not to: Labadee is in Haiti, and Haiti has struggled with political instability and security concerns, which is why Royal Caribbean has suspended visits periodically over the past few years.
 The private peninsula is fully fenced and secured — you are not interacting with mainland Haiti during your visit, and the security infrastructure is substantial.
 Whether that arrangement makes you comfortable or uncomfortable is a personal decision, and I respect both perspectives.
 What I will say is that when Labadee is operating, the local employees I've spoken with have expressed genuine gratitude for the jobs, the stability, and the cross-cultural exchange.
 The market artisans are talented craftspeople selling authentic work, not mass-produced imports.
 It's not a perfect solution to a complex situation, but it's something.

 When Labadee is on your itinerary and operating normally, it's a genuinely special day.
 The natural beauty rivals anywhere in the Caribbean.
 The adrenaline activities (zip line, coaster, aqua park) are top-tier.
 The Haitian food and crafts add cultural texture you won't find at any other private destination.
 And that view — the mountains, the harbor, the ship floating in the bay — stays with you longer than you'd expect from a beach day.
+I learned something here about what makes a place meaningful: it's not the zip lines or the beaches, though those are wonderful.
+It's the human connections—a grandmother teaching her granddaughter, a son working to give his family stability, a community that has chosen partnership over isolation.

 Getting Around Labadee

 Labadee is extremely easy to navigate.
 Ships dock at Royal Caribbean's private pier, and you walk straight into the gated resort.
 Free trams shuttle between the main areas throughout the day.
+Most pathways are paved and wheelchair accessible, with gentle grades suitable for guests with mobility challenges or those using strollers.

 • From pier to Barefoot Beach: 5-minute walk (about the time it takes to apply sunscreen to one leg, or roughly one frozen Labadoozie cocktail song)